 1. Size Matters

-Our Big Berkey is 19 inches high.
-So it didn’t fit on our counter with cupboards above.
 On the other hand, you too might find the “household” Berkey systems, namely Royal Berkey and Big Berkey, simply too big for your available kitchen space.

-I think that’s why I see so many Travel Berkeys used in homes, and not just for travel.
+I think that’s why I see so many Travel Berkeys used in homes and not just for travel.

 2. The Cost of Berkey

 Berkeys cost more than many of the other filters out there.
 And the replacement black Berkeys filters cost more than some entire filter systems.
-However, as multiple other bloggers have pointed out, you get what you pay for.
-One long-time user posted Instagram pics of her 15-year-old Berkey water filtration system

-I’ve seen more than one Berkey that’s more than 10 years old and still looking and working great.
 Also, about those black Berkey filters.
 They’re not disposable.
-Meaning, you clean the filter, purify and prime it, then use it again.
+You clean the filter, purify and prime it, then use it again.

 3. Priming the Berkey

-One of the things we struggled with when putting it together was soaking the Black Berkey purification elements.
 According to the instructions, the black charcoal filter should fit directly onto a kitchen faucet.
 The next step is to force water through the filter.
 Yet the filter didn't fit our faucet.

 Dan instead soaked the filter overnight in a large bowl of water.
 The next morning, it was thoroughly soaked.
 The rest of the setup proceeded without issue.